davecom/ClassicComputerScienceProblemsInPython/README.md

 # Classic Computer Science Problems in Python
-This repository contains source code to accompany the forthcoming book Classic Computer Science Problems in Python by David Kopec.
+This repository contains source code to accompany the forthcoming book *Classic Computer Science Problems in Python* by David Kopec.
 You will find the source organized by chapter.
 As you read the book, each code listing contains a file name that corresponds to a file in this repository.

 ## Versioning and Packages
-Right now the source code in this repository requires Python 3.6 and installation of the [typing_extensions](https://github.com/python/typing/tree/master/typing_extensions) package.
-In the near future I hope to move to Python 3.7 and remove the dependency of the `typing_extensions` package.
+The source code in this repository requires Python 3.7 and installation of the [typing_extensions](https://github.com/python/typing/tree/master/typing_extensions) package.

 ## License
 All of the source code in this repository is released under the Apache License version 2.0.
 See `LICENSE`.